vgerbot-libraries/tschannel/packages/transformer/README.md

 # @vgerbot/channel-transformer

-A typescript transformer that transforms the generic type parameters of the 'rclass' method to method parameters.
-It is used to simplify the use of tschannel
+A typescript transformer, used to transform the interface type generic parameter on the `rclass` method to class and use it as a parameter.This greatly simplifies the use of the `@vgerbot/channel` library

 ## Requirement